alsash110/comm-2216-obs/docs/navigating/navigating.md

 ## Directories

 Linux directories behave similar to folders.
 In the background, directories are actually a special type of file used to store information about other files.
-It's contents are controlled by the Linux operating system and it includes things such as name, permission, type, size, and so on.
+Contents are controlled by the Linux operating system and contents includes things such as name, permission, type, size, and so on.

-The home directory for common users are located in `/Users` while the _root user_ is stored in a separate `/root` directory.
-If you are wondering what the difference is between common users and the _root user_, it will be covered in a separate section.
+The home directory for common users is located in `/Users` while the _root user_ is stored in a separate `/root` directory.

 ---

 ## What are Commands

 Commands are instructions the operating system uses to perform specific tasks.
-It provides a _layer of abstraction_ and makes it easier for users to use a computer without the need to know how things work.
+Instructions provides a _layer of abstraction_ and makes using a computer easy without the need to know how things work.

-We can think of them as _keywords_ that are _mapped_ to a mini program which will execute when we input it into a _terminal_.
+We can think of commands as _keywords_ that are _mapped_ to a mini program which execute when we input _keywords_ into a _terminal_.

 Linux commands have set syntax which allows additional _options_ and _arguments_ to be passed.
 The syntax looks something like this: